A Baja Bubble JourneyTM

 Where there are options we have based this pricing on mid range accommodations.
 If you would like higher range hotels or private vacation rentals we are happy to provide a quote.
 Please just ask your Adventure Consultant.

-Single Supplement: If you are a solo traveler and wish to have your own hotel room, an additional single supplement of $150.00 is required.
+Single Supplement: If you are a solo traveler and wish to have your own hotel room, an additional single supplement is required.
 Please inquire at time of booking if you have any questions.

 - Full services of our Adventure Consultants